Build a Better World for Women and Girls

-January is slavery and human trafficking prevention month.
+January is human trafficking awareness month.
 To raise awareness in Laramie County, ZONTA hosts an art competition.
-The entries are displayed at Fly Dragon Art Studio throughout January.
+The entries are displayed at Flydragon Art Studio throughout January.
 The artwork depicted the realities and horrors of human trafficking.
 Participants compete for cash awards in three divisions; Youth, Adult, and People’s Choice.
-ZONTA hosts a free, drop-in reception at the Fly Dragon Art Studio.
+ZONTA hosts a free, drop-in reception at the Flydragon Art Studio.
 The reception provides an opportunity to view the original art pieces and meet the artists.
 Sgt.
 Tim Meyrick from the Chey Police Human Trafficking Task Force spoke to the reception attendees providing staggering statics in the capital city.

 Artwork was submitted by Olivia Gustafson, Andrew Dyl, Angi Lund, and Kaelin Kile among others.
 Local artists & a channel 5 news reporter judged the entries and selected winners in each category – Youth (17 yrs & under), Adult 18+.
 All attendees of the reception and community voted for the People’s Choice (overall in both categories) which produced a tie with two artists.
 All winners received a cash award as well as a ticket to Zonta Ladies Night Out in March.

 On January 18th, ZONTA hosted a free guided painting session for the first 30 people to sign up at the Flydragon Art Studio.
 The session provided an opportunity to raise additional awareness of the horrors of Human trafficking that happens right here in our hometown & to inform the community of the work ZONTA does to advance the status of women through service and advocacy.